Davaition/Youtube_Prod/README.md

 - Subscriber Growth vs. Conversion
   - Should higher subscriber conversion rates (like in LATAM) be prioritised over higher subscriber volume (like APAC)?
-  - How should we define success, absolute subscriber gain or percentage growth/conversion?
+  - How should we define success: absolute subscriber gain or percentage growth/conversion?

 - Campaign Timing and Seasonality
   - Are there known marketing pushes (e.g., course launches, collabs) during months like May and October that could explain engagement spikes?